Skip to content

 3️⃣ The hair graft is harvested and stored in a proper liquid until the implantation phase.

-4️⃣ Once the required amount of grafts is harvested, the surgeon uses a sharp knife to make millimetric incisions around the recipient/bald areas.
+4️⃣ Once the required amount of grafts is harvested, the surgeon uses a sharp blade to make millimetric incisions around the recipient/bald areas.

 Using FUE, thousands of hair follicles can be harvested and implanted in 6-8 hours with minimal scarring.
 At the moment, FUE is the most popular hair transplant technique in the world.